 If you are missing a full arch of teeth, dentures and partials can help you restore your smile.
 Often, when patients are missing all or most of their teeth, they struggle to eat, drink, and speak the way in which they used to.
-Clinton Family & Cosmetic Dentistry is here to help you regain control over your dental health even after experiencing extensive tooth loss.
+Clinton Family Dentistry & Orthodontics is here to help you regain control over your dental health even after experiencing extensive tooth loss.
+We offer dentures in Clinton, NC to restore the appearance and functionality of your smile.

-Visit our restorative dentistry for custom dentures and partials.
-Dr. Oquejiofor has helped many patients who have experienced tooth loss.
-Dentures and partials are best for patients who are missing all or most of their teeth.
+Visit us for all your restorative dentistry needs including custom dentures and partials.
+Dr. Balzen has helped many patients who have experienced tooth loss.
+Full dentures and partial dentures are best for patients who are missing all or most of their teeth.
 Traditional dentures are removable sets of prosthetic teeth that we make using digital impressions of your own soft tissues.
 Our office also provides implant-supported dentures to interested patients.

 Implant-Supported Dentures